Joint Count Transformation Models with Covariate-dependent Correlations: Discussion

-Multi-species count transformation models are currently limited in three different ways.
-(1) We restricted our attention to latent Gaussian models with $\pZ = \Phi$.
-From a marginal perspective, other choices might be more interesting, such as using the inverse logit link $\pZ = \text{logit}^{-1}$, which allows the interpretation of the shift terms $\eta_j(\rx)$ as log-odds ratios.
-Model estimation is implemented in \pkg{cotram} for a range of alternatives.
-(2) with non-constant parameters $\mLambda(\rx)$ in the inverse Cholesky factor, the model is not as lean on assumptions as a model with constant correlations, \ie constant parameters in $\mLambda$.
-Concretely, the parameter estimates resulting from the joint model might depend on the order in which the marginal models are specified.
-This effect can be counterbalanced by accounting for enough flexibility in the marginal models, as explained in a simple example provided in Appendix~\ref{sec:app}.
-(3) Complex models can be specified for the marginal shift terms $\eta_j(\rx)$ and for components of the Cholesky factor $\mLambda(\rx)$, for example by including either nonlinear or lagging effects of explanatory environmental variables or terms capturing spatio-temporal trends for correlated observations.
-However, in such cases the likelihood approximations proposed here require supplementation with appropriate smoothness constraints.
-A mixed version of univariate transformation models that is also applicable to count transformation models was recently proposed \citep{Tamasi_Hothorn_2021,Tamasi_Crowther_Puhan_2022} and can handle spatially or otherwise correlated data.
-However, the technical challenges associated with mixed transformation models on the one hand and multi-species count transformation models on the other clearly demonstrate that significant improvements in this direction will require substantial research efforts.
-With respect to nonlinear habitat effects, a pragmatic approach might be to estimate univariate SDMs separately for each species, thus allowing a nonlinear impact of environmental variables.
-The joint models could then be fitted with the same functional form as that of the marginal shift terms $\eta_j(\rx)$.
+Alternative interpretations of $\betavec_j(\rx)$, such as odds ratios and hazard ratios, are discussed in \citet{Hothorn_Moest_Buehlmann_2017} and require adapting Equation~\ref{eq:general_model} according to Section 2.6 in \citet{kleinMultivariateConditionalTransformation2022}.
+Model estimation is implemented in \pkg{tram} for a range of alternatives.
+Stratification can be achieved by estimating the baseline transformation function $h_j$ in Equation~\ref{eq:conditional_h} for each stratum separately.
+This and more complex interactions between $\rx$ and $\ry_j$ are further discussed in \citet{siegfriedDistributionFreeLocationScaleRegression2023}.
+Complex models can be specified for the marginal shift terms $\betavec_j(\rx)$ and for components of the Cholesky factor $\mLambda(\rx)$, for example by including either nonlinear or lagging effects of explanatory environmental variables or terms capturing spatiotemporal trends for correlated observations.
+However, in such cases the likelihood approach proposed here requires supplementation with appropriate smoothness constraints.
+A mixed version of univariate transformation models that is also applicable to univariate count transformation models was recently proposed \citep{Tamasi_2025} and can handle spatially or otherwise correlated data.
+However, the technical challenges associated with mixed transformation models on the one hand and JCTMs on the other clearly demonstrate that significant improvements in this direction will require substantial research efforts.
+With respect to nonlinear habitat effects, a pragmatic approach might be to estimate marginal SDMs separately for each species, thus allowing nonlinear associations with environmental variables.
+The joint models could then be fitted with the same functional form as that of the marginal shift terms $\betavec_j(\rx)$.
+If the goal is proper statistical inference of model parameters, one should check for conditional independence, for example, by inspecting spatiotemporal residual autocorrelation.
+The presence of such autocorrelation would indicate that the assumption is violated and reinforces the need to extend the model to a mixed-effects version, as discussed previously.